openpreserve/jpylyzer/_posts/2019-11-20-Release-of-jpylyzer-2-0-0.md

 ## Packaging

 The packaging workflows for both the Windows binaries and the Debian packages have been given an overhaul.
 One of the implications of these changes is that there is no longer any need for separate 32- and 64-bit Debian packages.
 Instead, the new packages work with both architectures.
+However, unlike the 'old-style' packages, which were completely stand-alone, the new packages do require Python 3.
+As per the [Debian Python Policy](https://www.debian.org/doc/packaging-manuals/python-policy/ch-python3.html) we don't offer packages that use Python 2 (which [will not be maintained pas january 2020](https://pythonclock.org/)).

 ## Continuous integration improvements